epics-containers/usb-remote/docs/QUICKSTART.md

-# AWUSB Quick Start Guide
+# USB_REMOTE Quick Start Guide

-This guide will help you get started with AWUSB, from installation to sharing your first USB device over the network.
+This guide will help you get started with USB_REMOTE, from installation to sharing your first USB device over the network.

 ## Table of Contents